 A smaller watermark, often in the corner, still lets others enjoy your photo, while a larger tiled watermark with reduced opacity offers the most protection against theft.

+But what do you do if someone decides to steal and use your photos anyway?
 A cease and desist request will usually work.
 Or you can send the culprit an invoice for using your photo.
 A combination of the two will likely be the most effective at persuading the perpetrator by offering them the choice to either pay you or take the photo down.

 At the very least, you should always try to get others to credit you whenever they borrow your work, even if it’s just for editorial purposes.
 Remember that links back to your portfolio site are not only good for driving traffic back to your other work, but also good for search engine optimization and helping your standing in Google search results.